See the list of covered provider types for providers whose services are covered by the plan.

 The following services are covered as preventive (not subject to the deductible or coinsurance when you see a preferred provider):

-Purchase or rental of manual and electric breast pumps during breastfeeding, plus supplies at the time of initial purchase.
-The pump and supplies must be obtained through a covered provider type.
-Off-the-shelf pumps from a retail supplier or hospital-grade pumps are not covered.
+- Purchase or rental of manual and electric breast pumps during breastfeeding, plus supplies at the time of initial purchase.
+Hospital-grade pumps are not covered.

 See "Coverage of preventive care" for more prenatal, newborn, and well-baby services that are covered as preventive.
 See "Guidelines for Drugs Covered" for coverage of prenatal vitamins.